aletroux/aqae-bound-condexp/README.md

 for the conditional expectation $E_i(N_i')$ of the number
-$N_i'$ of shots in the $i^\text{th}$ round of the outer loop in the Accelerated Quantum Amplitude Estimation (AQAE) algorithm, that is, Algorithm 2 in the paper *Accelerated Quantum Amplitude Estimation without QFT* by Alet Roux and Tomasz Zastawniak (link to be inserted).
+$N_i'$ of shots in the $i^\text{th}$ round of the outer loop in the Accelerated Quantum Amplitude Estimation (AQAE) algorithm, that is, Algorithm 2 in the paper [Accelerated Quantum Amplitude Estimation without QFT](https://arxiv.org/abs/2407.16795) by Alet Roux and Tomasz Zastawniak.
 This is used in the paper to obtain an upper bound for the expectation $E(M)$ of the computational complexity $M$ of the AQAE algorithm.

 The function `PCi(E_N_i,N)` computes the conditional probability